grandes-ecoles

 For $t \in \mathbb { R }$, calculate $\lim _ { n \rightarrow + \infty } M _ { S _ { n } } ( t )$.

-Q11 Poisson distribution View
+Q11 Approximating the Binomial to the Poisson distribution View

 Let $n$ be a non-zero natural integer.
 For $i \in \llbracket 1 , n \rrbracket$, $X _ { i }$ is a random variable on $(\Omega , \mathcal { A } , \mathbb { P })$ following a Bernoulli distribution with parameter $\lambda / n$.
 We assume that $X _ { 1 } , X _ { 2 } , \ldots , X _ { n }$ are mutually independent and we set $S _ { n } = \sum _ { i = 1 } ^ { n } X _ { i }$.